Strolling, stargazing and stunning views.

 It’s then time to go stargazing at Kielder Observatory (NB: entry to the Observatory is included in the price of this weekend).
 After an enlightening talk on astronomy, we’re treated to a tour of the Observatory before getting a chance to peek at the stars through the powerful telescopes.

 Amazing gazing will be in the offing if we have clear skies when you can expect to see distant galaxies, the Milky Way and star clusters.

 With experts on-hand there is plenty of time to ask questions, have a go at the big telescopes and marvel at the stars.
 They also serve a rather cracking hot chocolate.

-After a leisurely breakfast we leave the bunkhouse and head out to explore one of Northumberland’s most famous landmarks.
+After a well deserved and leisurely breakfast we leave the bunkhouse and head out to explore one of Northumberland’s most famous landmarks.